 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Rackley has been recorded under many different variations, including Rackham, Reckham, Rakeham, Rackley, Rakeley and others.

-Another 263 words (19 lines of text) are included under the topic Early Rackley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) are included under the topic Early Rackley Notables in all our PDF Extended History products and printed products wherever possible.

 Rackley Settlers in United States in the 19th Century

 - Eva May Rackley, aged 25, who landed in America, in 1893

 - Francis Rackley, who settled in America, in 1893